You are using your extensive vocabulary of English words all day and every day.

 It’s always a choice to make between complex and simple words or using a description for clarity.

-For the 18 items in the images, you would probably use phrases similar to these to describe the object to your readers.
+For the 18 items in the images, instead of using the weird names of things, you would probably use phrases similar to these to describe the object to your readers.

 1. The white, crescent-shaped end part of the fingernail.